 Tearing ourselves away, we headed deeper inside, hoping for a tiger to cross our path.
-However, what appeared was an owl, busy with its breakfast!
-I wonder, is this the Collared Scops Owl?
+However, what appeared was a Brown Fish Owl, busy with its breakfast!

 We watched, unabashedly, as the owl gobbled up the frog it had caught for breakfast, and continued clicking as it stared back balefully at us…

 We were so engrossed in watching the owl, that we didn’t even notice the elephant which suddenly emerged from the bushes!

 The young elephant scratched away happily on a conveniently placed branch, and was soon followed by an older member of the herd.

 It was such fun to watch them eat, carefully brushing the grass against their legs, swatting away the flies!

 We drove on, in search of the tiger, which remained as elusive as ever, for us at least.
 A flock of Yellow Footed Green Pigeons were all we saw, until… our naturalist stopped the car, and pointed towards the trees.
 “There!
 Can you see the dark trunk of a tree?
 Can you see a horizontal branch?
 Look beyond it.
 There’s a leopard there!”

 At the magic word, we craned our necks once more, and peered through the dense foliage.
 Once again, it was Samhith who spotted it first in our group…